 “Daddy’s home!” the kids yelled when they heard the jingle of keys at the doorknob.
-I was equally elated to see my husband not just home, but just in time for dinner to start.
+I was equally elated to see my husband not only home, but in time for dinner to start.

 Why?
-These moments provide a chance to start conversations with the kids, the ones that can get buried in the hustle of the day.
-It’s the moments that get lost as we scramble out of the house or settle in after school or work.
+These moments provided a chance to start conversations with the kids, the ones that can get buried in the hustle of the day.
+They were the moments that got lost as we scrambled out of the house or settled in after school or work.

-Besides dinner, I find other ways to spend time with one another.
-From daily breakfast to drives in the van and even waiting in line at the grocery store, I’ve found opportunities to get conversations started with the kids.
+Even now, I still try to find other ways to spend time with one another.
+From drives in the van and even waiting in line at the grocery store, I’ve found opportunities to get conversations started with them.

 31 family conversation starters for kids

-The best way to encourage your family to talk is through simple conversation starters for kids.
-These prompts will get the conversation going and reveal so much about you and your family.
-They’re fun, insightful, and a fantastic way to get kids to open up.
+The best way to encourage your family to talk is through simple conversations.
+These prompts will get them talking and reveal so much about you and your family.
+They’re fun, insightful, and a fantastic way for everyone to open up.

 Take a look at these conversation starters for kids and try one each day of the month.
 I’ve grouped them together by similar questions, but you can mix and match, and cross them off as you like: